Argentine nationality law: Entitlement by birth or descent

-Naturalization
+If the person is a child was born abroad, you can grant them Argentine nationality.
+The person can visit the nearest consulate to his/her residence to process the Option for Argentine nationality for children of Argentine parents born abroad.
+This right does not extend to spouses,parents or any other family members of Argentine citizens.

+Naturalisation

 Foreigners may naturalize as Argentine citizens after residing in the country for a specified period (generally 2 years and without any exit of the country), have documents that proves their occupation or means of support as determined by Argentine law, and comply with the Article 2, inciso 1 of the Citizenship Law 346 and its amendments.
 Applicants must declare loyalty to Argentina's democratic system, prove their self-sufficiency without state assistance, hold no criminal record, and fulfill other criteria set by Argentine immigration authorities.
 Unlike some countries, Argentina does not typically require applicants to renounce their previous nationalities.
-However, persons convicted of certain criminal acts or offenses against the state may be permanently barred from naturalization.
+However, persons convicted of certain criminal acts or offenses against the state may be permanently barred from naturalisation.
 The requisite period of residence may be subject to certain conditions or exceptions, such as completion of integration courses or marital status to Argentine citizens.
-Additionally, citizens of specific countries or regions may be exempt from certain requirements or granted special considerations during the naturalization process.
+Additionally, citizens of specific countries or regions may be exempt from certain requirements or granted special considerations during the naturalisationg process.
 The number of individuals naturalized as Argentine citizens varies from year to year, reflecting changes in immigration policies and demographic trends.

-Naturalization can be denied if applicants:
+Naturalisation can be denied if applicants: